anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 (If you want to check out a branch that's already been created, do `git checkout BRANCH_NAME`)

+## Step 4: Making some changes
 Since we'll eventually merge everyone's branches back into main, this next part will require a bit of coordination on the part of team members.

-Each person's branch should contain two text files: one containing a list of each team member's favorite ____, and one containing a list of each team member's least favorite ____.
+1. Each person's branch should contain two text files:
+    * one containing a list of each team member's favorite ____,
+    * one containing a list of each team member's least favorite ____.
 (This part will thus require you to communicate with your team, and will teach you a bit about your team members.)

 The topics you can choose from, although feel free to substitute your own: